System Image Backup and Recovery Guide

 Recovery with ISO File

 ISO file is basically an archive with the .iso, .img or .ima file extension.
 Nowadays, it’s an industry standard and files with mentioned extensions are used to distribute large programs.
-The idea behind ISO image file is that you can store and recreate, when needed, an exact digital copy of a disc or a selected partition.
+The idea behind the ISO image file in system image backup is that you can store and recreate, when needed, an exact digital copy of a disc or a selected partition.

 ISO files typically contain everything you need to run and install a given program.
-When you need to recover the whole system, you need some sort of operating system in your ISO file so that the recovery can be started.
-That is why ISO-images contain not only copies of partitions, configuration, and a boot sector, but also a Windows PE (PE stands for Preinstalled Environment).
+That is why, for the full system recoveries, ISO-images in CloudBerry Backup contain not only copies of partitions, configuration, and a boot sector, but also a Windows PE (PE stands for Preinstalled Environment).
 This makes images bootable - you don’t need any installed OS on the machine to boot it and recover your data.

 Further reading Creating a Bootable ISO Image with MSP360 Backup

 A computer without an operating system installed is called a bare-metal machine.
 Bootable ISO images help to recover the system to these machines fast and without additional configuration.
-This approach saves time in many cases of sudden hardware changes including:
+This method works best whenever the hardware is upgraded, or under maintenance, for instance.

 Further reading Bare-Metal Recovery Guide